Phonics and Reading Blog

 According to the latest brain research: Learning is as natural as breathing.
 It is possible to either weaken or strengthen a child’s natural desire and ability to learn in different life situations.

 Researchers, using brain-imaging technologies, have been able to find the key areas of the brain responsible for each learning style.
 They are also able to see the actual brain improvements.

 1. Visual/ spatial learners prefer using pictures, images, and spatial understanding.
 This style develops the occipital lobes at the back of the brain.
 Both the occipital and parietal lobes manage spatial orientation.

 2. Aural learners (auditory – musical) prefer using sound and music.
 They have developed the temporal portion of the brain.
 The right temporal lobe is especially important for music.

 3. Verbal learners prefer using words, both in speech and writing.
-This learning style is managed within the temporal and frontal lobes, especially two areas called the Broca’s and Wernicke’s areas (in the left hemisphere of the temporal and frontal lobes.)
+This learning style is managed within the temporal and frontal lobes.
+Two areas called the Broca’s and Wernicke’s areas (in the left hemisphere of the temporal and frontal lobes.) are especially important.

 4. Physical (Kinesthetic) learners prefer using their body (hands and the sense of touch).
 These children have a well-developed cerebellum and motor cortex which is at the back of the frontal lobe.

 5. Logical learners prefer logic reasoning and systems.
 Studies show that these children have well-developed parietal lobes, especially on the left side of the brain.

 6. Social learners prefer learning in groups, or with other people.
 These children have developed the temporal lobes.

 7. Solitary learners prefer working alone, and using self-study.
 The frontal and parietal lobes, and the limbic system are very active with this style.